 The spaying operation involves the administration of a general anaesthetic and the surgical removal of the ovaries and uterus through an incision made on the flank or belly of the cat.
 The fur at the site of the incision will have to be shaved before surgery and your vet will ask you to withhold food from the evening prior to the anaesthetic.
 Usually, your kitten will be able to return home the same day and any skin sutures are generally removed after 7 to 10 days.

 Castrating a male is equally important as spaying a female to prevent unwanted pregnancies.
 Furthermore, entire male cats have a strong tendency to roam, to be aggressive to other males, to fight and to mark their territory by spraying urine (often indoors!).
 The aggressive behaviour puts an uncastrated male at much higher risk of serious infectious disease such as feline immunodeficiency virus (feline ‘AIDS’) and feline leukaemia virus, both of which are transmitted through cat bites.

-Castration involves removing both testes under general anaesthetic through a small incisions into the scrotum.
+Castration involves removing both testes under general anaesthetic through a small incision into the scrotum.
 As with the spay operation, withholding food from the previous evening will be required to minimise potential anaesthetic complications, and the kitten can usually go home the same day.
-Usually the skin incisions for a castration are so small that sutures are not required.
+Usually, the skin incisions for a castration are so small that sutures are not required.